Some of my favorite scriptures are the “but God” Bible verses found throughout God’s word.

 I had no solutions.
-I listened and we prayed, laying it before God.
-But her stunned fear left me wondering how this would end.
+Thought I listened and we prayed, the overwhelming situation left me wondering how this would all end.

 When we’re up against overwhelming circumstances, parenting struggles, razor-thin finances or a new diagnosis, we may see no way out.
-We’re helpless to fix it and we’re left wondering how it will end.
+We’re helpless to fix it and we’re left wondering how it will all end.

 God doesn’t just redeem us for himself.
 He redeems our stories for himself.